-Silent auction forms can include: silent auction bid sheets, donation request letters, item donation forms, sponsor solicitation forms and thank you letters.
-We’ve outlined a brief description explaining the purpose each of these, along with sample document templates for you to download and use for your charity auction event.
+Silent auction forms can include silent auction bid sheets, donation request letters, item donation forms, sponsor solicitation forms and thank you letters.
+We’ve outlined a brief description explaining the purpose of each of these, along with sample document templates for you to download and use for your charity auction event.

 Charity Auction Budget

-Financial planning and tracking is one key ingredient to a successful fundraising auction.
-Our Charity Auction Budget is an Excel spreadsheet budget that has been pre-populated with major charity auction income and expense categories, and includes a profit/loss summary for both estimated and actual income and expenses.
-The budget can be reviewed with your staff, Board of Directors or consultant, to help your organization with product and services ordering, fundraising and profitability goals.
-This Charity Auction Budget is fully customizable to meet your fundraising auction needs.
+Financial planning and tracking are key ingredients to successful fundraising auction planning.
+Our charity auction budget is an Excel spreadsheet budget that has been pre-populated with major charity auction income and expense categories and includes a profit/loss summary for both estimated and actual income and expenses.
+The budget can be reviewed with your staff, Board of Directors, or auction event consultant, to help your organization with product and services ordering, fundraising, and profitability goals.
+This auction budget is fully customizable to meet your fundraising auction needs.

 Silent Auction Bid Sheets

-Make sure to follow up with sponsors following the event by including actual metrics such as: event attendance, dollars raised for the cause, traffic to your charity auction website, media coverage, and the like.
+Make sure to follow up with sponsors following the event by including actual metrics such as event attendance, money raised for the cause, traffic to your charity auction website, media coverage, and the like.
 If sponsors are pleased with the success of the charity auction, they are likely to support your fundraising initiative in future years.

 Auction software can help you plan and manage your fundraising auctions from start to finish.
-Our online software provides tools to help you: manage participant registrations, list auction categories and items for online bidding, accept and process bids with secure payment processing, manage sponsorship sales and promotion, and generate financial reports.
+Our online software provides tools to help you manage bidder registrations, list auction categories and items for online bidding, accept and process bids with secure payment processing, manage sponsorship sales and promotion, and generate financial reports.